Henry-Sarabia/igdb/README.md

 ## Installation

 If you do not have Go installed yet, you can find installation instructions [here](https://golang.org/doc/install).
-Please note that the package is written using features from Go version 1.9.
+Please note that the package requires Go version 1.9 or later.

 To pull the most recent version of `igdb`, use `go get`.